amarpan/how-to-create-a-github-profile/README.md

 |![](images/ghprofile-before-no-profile.png) | ![](images/ghprofile-final-profile.png)

 ## Create a Profile Repository
-To make a GitHub profile, we must first create a repository with the same name as our GitHub username.
+To make a GitHub profile, you must first create a repository with the same name as your GitHub username.

 |      Step      |      Instructions      |      Reference |
 |----------------|------------------------|---------------